FluentLenium/FluentLenium/README.md

 `FluentWebElement` named `createButton`, it will search the page for an element where `id` is `createButton` or name is `createButton`.

-Keep in mind that all elements are Lazy Proxy Selectors, they behave exactly like if they where found with `$` method.
+Keep in mind that all elements are Lazy Proxy Locators, they behave exactly like if they where found with `$` method.

 ```java
 public class LoginPage extends FluentPage {